TaylorDarneille/SEIRFX818/03-html-css/css-selectors.md

 Now, all our list items are centered but the top item has a different font than the bottom.

+Speaking of fonts, check out [Google Fonts](https://fonts.google.com/) for lots of cool fonts you can add to your websites!

 ## Specificity in CSS

 One of the most important concepts with CSS is specificity.
 Imagine you select an element by it's class and give it some style; then, on the next line, you select the same element by it's element name and it's ID - how does the browser know what style to apply?
 Well, every element gets a score and it's this score that dictates what CSS property is applied.